 Weight Loss Surgery Revision – A Second Chance

-At Kim Bariatric Institute, weight loss revision surgery, or bariatric revision surgery, is about giving patients a second chance.
+At DFW Bariatric Institute, weight loss revision surgery, or bariatric revision surgery, is about giving patients a second chance.
 The decision to undergo a weight loss procedure is only the beginning of the journey.
 Some patients may not respond well to their first operation with insufficient weight loss.
-Bariatric revision procedures are for those patients who didn’t lose enough weight in the initial operation .
-Having performed thousands of gastric bypass, LAP-BAND® System, and gastric sleeve procedures, The Kim Bariatric Institute is uniquely qualified to perform weight loss revision surgeries.
-Because of his vast experience with this increasingly complex procedure, patients across Texas and beyond seek his expertise when in need of additional weight loss surgery.
-Some patients may have suffered a complication with their first operation, and Dr. Kim is capable of correcting these complications
+Bariatric revision procedures are for those patients who didn’t lose enough weight in the initial operation.
+Having performed many gastric bypass, LAP-BAND® System, and gastric sleeve procedures, the DFW Bariatric Institute is uniquely qualified to perform weight loss revision surgeries.
+Because of our vast experience with this increasingly complex procedure, patients across Texas and beyond seek our expertise when in need of additional weight loss surgery.
+Some patients may have suffered a complication with their first operation, and our weight loss surgeons are capable of correcting these complications

-The Kim Bariatric Institute is a rarity among bariatric surgery practices because we specialize in a wide spectrum of weight loss procedures.
+The DFW Bariatric Institute is a rarity among bariatric surgery practices because we specialize in a wide spectrum of weight loss procedures.
 Our extensive experience and expansive grasp of the complexities of each weight loss procedure provides the insight needed to understand why some patients do not reach their goals.
-The Kim Bariatric Institute appreciates the opportunity to help patients who have struggled with their first weight loss surgery because we strongly believe we can provide patients with effective tools to succeed in their pursuit of a healthier, happier life.
-In our experience as a bariatric surgery practice in Dallas, the Kim Bariatric Institute has also found weight loss revision surgery tends to be some of the most successful procedures; a fact we attribute to the increased commitment to making the right choices as patients pursue meaningful weight loss and a healthy transformation.
+Our practice appreciates the opportunity to help patients who have struggled with their first weight loss surgery because we strongly believe we can provide patients with effective tools to succeed in their pursuit of a healthier, happier life.
+In our experience, the DFW Bariatric Institute has also found weight loss revision surgery tends to be one of the most successful procedures; a fact we attribute to the increased commitment to making the right choices as patients pursue meaningful weight loss and a healthy transformation.

-10% of the Kim Bariatrics Institute consists of revision bariatric surgery.
-In most cases these patients have had their first procedure elsewhere.
-They seek out Kim Bariatric Institute’s advice as a second opinion based on his experience and reputation.
-Kim Bariatric Institute has performed over 500 bariatric revision surgeries in Dallas.
-The most common reason patients provide when considering weight loss revision surgery is an unsatisfactory loss of weight after their first procedure.
-However, the Kim Bariatric Institute notes the reasons for pursuing a revision surgery can be as varied and complex as the procedures themselves.
-To fully diagnose a patient’s weight loss needs, and determine if they qualify for bariatric revision surgery, the Kim Bariatric Institute urges potential patients to contact the practice to make an appointment for a private consultation.
+In most cases of revision bariatric surgery at our practice, patients have had their first procedure elsewhere.
+The most common reason patients provide when considering weight loss revision surgery is an unsatisfactory loss of weight after their first procedure; however, the reasons for pursuing a revision surgery can be as varied and complex as the procedures themselves.
+To fully diagnose a patient’s weight loss needs, and determine if they qualify for bariatric revision surgery, the DFW Bariatric Institute urges potential patients to contact us to make an appointment for a private consultation.

 The LAP-BAND® System is one of the most common weight loss procedures.
-The Kim Bariatric Institute believes the gastric banding system is an excellent tool that allows patients to lose a considerable amount of weight; however, we also believes the procedure is not successful for a specific subset of patients.
+Our surgeons believe the gastric banding system is an excellent tool that allows patients to lose a considerable amount of weight; however, we also believe the procedure is not successful for a specific subset of patients.
 When a patient has not done well with the banding system, the next step in the weight loss process is often to remove the band and perform the gastric sleeve operation.
 Below is a list of common reasons for bariatric revision surgery, whether a patient is unhappy with the results of their first procedure, or experienced a complication that hindered their weight loss journey.

 - Failed Weight Loss – the patient is constantly hungry despite numerous band fills, leading to unsatisfactory weight loss.